lxml/lxml/README.rst

 Support the project
 -------------------

-lxml has been downloaded from the `Python Package Index`_ more than two million times and is also available directly in many package distributions, e.g. for Linux or MacOS-X.
+lxml has been downloaded from the `Python Package Index`_ millions of times and is also available directly in many package distributions, e.g. for Linux or MacOS-X.

 .. _`Python Package Index`: https://pypi.python.org/pypi/lxml